-The DH200PL detector is designed for ease of wiring.
+The DH200RPL detector is designed for ease of wiring.
 The housing provides a terminal strip with clamping plates.
 Wiring connections are made by stripping about 3/8-inch (9mm) of insulation from the end of the wire, sliding the bare end under the plate, and tightening the clamping plate screw.

 Two LEDs on each duct smoke detector may light, if programmed by the system control panel, to provide a local, visible indication.
 Remote LED annunciator capability is available as an option.
 Each duct smoke detector can only be wired to one remote accessory.

 Different panel manufacturers offer different feature sets across their different panel models.
-As a result, certain features of the DH200PL may be available on some control panels, but not on others.
-The possible features available in the DH200PL, if supported by the control panel are:
+As a result, certain features of the DH200RPL may be available on some control panels, but not on others.
+The possible features available in the DH200RPL, if supported by the control panel are:

 - 1. Panel controls the LED operation on sensor.
 Operational modes are RED blink, RED continuous, and off. - 2.
-The remote output of the RA400Z follows the condition of the duct smoke detector LED.
+The remote output of the RA400Z does not follow the condition of the duct smoke detector LED while in standby.
+When in alarm, the LED output of the detector and remote will be indentical.

-Please refer to the operation manual for the UL listed control panel for specific operation of the DH200PL.
+Please refer to the operation manual for the UL listed control panel for specific operation of the DH200RPL.